 Morocco launched the Green Mosques program two years ago in hopes of saving money.
 The program seeks to raise awareness of renewable energy to the 15,000 mosques in the kingdom.
 Morocco has one of the largest mosques in the world.
 Morocco seeks to provide all mosques with LED lighting, photovoltaic systems that convert light into electricity, and solar water heaters.
 The agency responsible for paying the mosques’ energy bill is the Moroccan Ministry of Religious Affairs.

 Rwanda offers university education for Burundian refugees

 Burundian school girls waiting for class to start.
 Mahama, in Eastern Rwanda, houses the largest Burundian refugee camp in Rwanda.
 Those who escaped from violence in Burundi were unable to finish their higher education journey.
-Rwanda has opened its higher education institutions to the refugees and are also providing other basic necessities such as clothes, mattresses, soaps, beddings, shoes and scholastic materials.
+Rwanda has opened its higher education institutions to the refugees and is also providing other basic necessities such as clothes, mattresses, soaps, beddings, shoes, and scholastic materials.

 Access to higher education is limited for Burundian refugees in Rwanda.
 For those who have completed their high school education or in the middle of their tertiary schooling, English lessons are provided.
 Mahama camp currently hosts more than 49,000 refugees.

 Ethiopian Electric Power (EEP) is a publicly-traded company that seeks to engage in the development of geothermal resources and the construction of power plants.
 The company currently has agreements with Djibouti, Kenya, and Sudan.
 EEP is currently underway with signing a 400 megawatts purchase agreement with Tanzania.